TimerErTim/downlomatic/README.md

 ## Contributing

 Contributions are always welcome.
-This can be done by creating issues, promoting the project, implement more media providers/hosts or working on the source code.
+This can be done by creating issues, promoting the project, implement more hosts or working on the source code.
 Everything that helps the project growing is deeply appreciated.

 Please read through the [contribution guideline](CONTRIBUTING.md) before contributing as it contains information which may be helpful for you.